microsoft/botframework-components/packages/AdaptiveCards/README.md

 # Microsoft.Bot.Components.Teams

-Actions and triggers for working with the Adaptive Cards from your BOt Framework bot.
+Actions and triggers for working with the Adaptive Cards from your Bot Framework bot.
 This package contains:

 - Actions for creating, storing, and sending Adaptive Cards
 - Triggers for responding to Adaptive Cards invokes & activities, like Action.Submit, Action.Execute